 -

-Step B: Verify the CA bundle on the client Opera vpn not working heres how to fix it and what to do next
+Step B: Verify the CA bundle on the client The truth about vpn mods why you should skip them and what to use instead

 - The client must trust the CA that signed the server certificate.
 If you’re using a custom CA, you’ll need to update the CA bundle accordingly.